 A game is denoted by a pair $(u, \Xi)$.
 A strategy in $(u,\Xi)$ is a measurable mapping $\sigma: \mathbb{R}\to \{0,1\}$, which assigns an action to each private signal.
-To formally define an equilibrium concept, consider a player with a private signal $x$ who believes that the opponents follow $\sigma$.
-The expected payoff to action $a\in \{0,1\}$ with respect to $\xi$ is
+To formally define an equilibrium concept, consider a player who believes that the opponents follow a strategy $\sigma$.
+Let $l_\xi(\theta)$ be the player's evaluation of the proportion of opponents taking action 1 when the state is $\theta$ based on a single prior indexed by $\xi$.
+Then, the expected payoff to action $a\in \{0,1\}$ conditional on a private signal $x$ under the same prior is